OsBlaineOra/db-devops-tools/README.md

    1. Click 'Add key'
    ![](images/GitHub-AddKey.png)
 1. Add a Webhook
-   1. Click Webhooks
+   1. On the left, click 'Webhooks'
    1. Click the Add webhook button
    ![](images/GitHub-Webhooks.png)
-   You may be asked to re-enter your GitHub password.
+   (You may be asked to re-enter your GitHub password)
    1. Use your Compute instance public IP to populate the Payload URL
       ```
       http://<YourPublicIP>:8080/github-webhook/